Placing orders

 argument, use the address you'd like the given funds to be unlocked to on the source chain.
 Whenever theallowedCancelBeneficiarySrc

-has been explicitly provided upon order creation, you are only allowed to use that value;for the
+has been explicitly provided upon order creation, you are only allowed to use that value;

 Finally, you are ready to initiate a cancellation procedure: